Send It Board Game

 Applying feedback from the Bike game into the Snow Game.

-- Users felt that the player cards were too cluttered, so I simplified wording and increased spacing.
+Players found some player cards too cluttered, so I simplified the wording and increased spacing for better readability.

 Conclusion